clelandlab/quick/docs/API References/helper.md

 res = quick.evalStr(s, var, _var=None)
 ```

-Evaluate a string as f-string with the given local variables.
+Evaluate a string as f-string with the given local variables. **The string cannot include any other bracket than those that need to be parsed as Python expressions.**

 **Parameters**: